 - Firstly, skip the traditional BBQ sauce that is loaded with sugar and salt to avoid any unwanted calories.
 You may choose the healthier alternatives or make your own homemade BBQ sauce by substituting sugar with stevia or other alternatives.
 You may add liquid smoke to enhance the flavor.

 - To make your barbeque healthier, avoid processed meat by all means.
 We suggest that you skip sausages, brats, and hotdogs as they contain a lot of fat, calories, salt.
-Instead, opt for fresh meat such as freshly ground beef, chicken, or turkey from local butcher or grocery’s meat counter.
+Instead, opt for fresh meat such as freshly ground beef, chicken, or turkey from a local butcher or grocery’s meat counter.

 - Give the mayonnaise a miss and opt for the low calories German-style potato salad instead.
 If you must have a creamy texture in your barbeque, check out macaroni salad and other non-fat mayo options like plain Greek yogurt to get a similar consistency.

 - Skip the sauce and enhance the flavor of meat by simply marinating them overnight.
 To do this, you simply need to coat the meat with a store-bought or homemade marinade.
-Refrigerate the marinated meat overnight and when the grill is ready, take it out and put directly on the grill.
+Refrigerate the marinated meat overnight and when the grill is ready, take it out and put it directly on the grill.

 - When using meat for grilling, we suggest that you trim the skin and fat content.
 This will drastically reduce the fat content.
 To enhance the flavor, we suggest that you rely on healthy sauces and marinades.